What does dantian mean?

-Why Dantian
+Dantian meaning

 Meaning

+Dantian is often translated as an energy field or elixir field.
 In Tai Chi and Qi Gong, the lower dantian is the key focal point for breathing, rooted standing, and body awareness.
 It sits below the navel and is associated with calm, stability, and grounded movement.

 In practical terms, it gives students a usable reference for posture and internal focus.
 Instead of living high in the chest or head, the practice teaches a return to a lower, steadier centre.